 Should You Invest in the Invesco Dynamic Software ETF (PSJ)?

-Looking for broad exposure to the Technology - Software segment of the equity market?
-You should consider the Invesco Dynamic Software ETF (PSJ), a passively managed exchange traded fund launched on 06/23/2005.
+Designed to provide broad exposure to the Technology - Software segment of the equity market, the Invesco Dynamic Software ETF (PSJ) is a passively managed exchange traded fund launched on 06/23/2005.

-Additionally, sector ETFs offer convenient ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Technology - Software is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 4, placing it in top 25%.
+It is currently ranked 10, placing it in bottom 38%.

 The fund is sponsored by Invesco.
-It has amassed assets over $410.78 M, making it one of the average sized ETFs attempting to match the performance of the Technology - Software segment of the equity market.
+It has amassed assets over $495.35 million, making it one of the average sized ETFs attempting to match the performance of the Technology - Software segment of the equity market.
 PSJ seeks to match the performance of the Dynamic Software Intellidex Index before fees and expenses.